Report LMM analyses and results

 Describe and show the sample data (so that the reader knows how generalisable your analysis might be).

-- Tip: Tables and plots are easier to understand than listing loads of numbers in the text (and better for your word count too!).
+• Tip: If you find yourself listing loads of numbers in the text, consider using tables or plots instead (and they’re better for your word count too!).

-Summarise and visualise the results that address the RQ (so the reader knows the basic pattern of what you found).
+Visualise and summarise the results that address the RQ (so the reader knows the basic pattern of what you found).

 Introduce your statistical analysis (so the reader can interpret the numbers you will report).